YeoLab/outrigger/README.rst

 Quick start
 -----------

-| If you just want to know how to run this on your data with the default
-| parameters, start here.
-Let's say you performed your alignment in the
+If you just want to know how to run this on your data with the default parameters, start here.
+Let's say you performed your alignment in the folder called ``~/projects/tasic2016/analysis/tasic2016_v1``, and that's where your ``SJ.out.tab`` files from the STAR aligner are (they're output into the same folder as the ``.bam`` files).
+First you'll need to change directories to that folder with ``cd``.
-folder
-| called ``~/projects/tasic2016/analysis/tasic2016_v1``, and that's
-where your
-| ``SJ.out.tab`` files from the STAR aligner are (they're output into
-the same
-| folder as the ``.bam`` files).
-First you'll need to change directories
-to that
-| folder with ``cd``.

 ::

     cd ~/projects/tasic2016/analysis/tasic2016_v1

-| Then you need find all alternative splicing events, which you do by
+Then you need find all alternative splicing events, which you do by running ``outrigger index`` on the splice junction files and the gtf.
-running
-| ``outrigger index`` on the splice junction files and the gtf.
-Here is
-an example
+Here is an example command:
-| command:

 ::

     outrigger index --sj-out-tab *SJ.out.tab \
         --gtf /projects/ps-yeolab/genomes/mm10/gencode/m10/gencode.vM10.annotation.gtf

-| Next, you'll want to validate that the splicing events you found
-follow
-| biological rules, such as being containing GT/AG (mammalian major
-spliceosome)
-| or AT/AC (mammalian minor splicesome) sequences.
-To do that, you'll
-need to
-| provide the genome name (e.g. ``mm10``) and the genome sequences.
-An
+Next, you'll want to validate that the splicing events you found follow biological rules, such as being containing GT/AG (mammalian major spliceosome) or AT/AC (mammalian minor splicesome) sequences.
+To do that, you'll need to provide the genome name (e.g. ``mm10``) and the genome sequences.
+An example command is below:
-example
-| command is below:

 ::

     outrigger validate --genome mm10 \
         --fasta /projects/ps-yeolab/genomes/mm10/GRCm38.primary_assembly.genome.fa

-| Finally, you can calculate percent spliced in (Psi) of your splicing
+Finally, you can calculate percent spliced in (Psi) of your splicing events!
+Thankfully this is very easy:
-events!
-| Thankfully this is very easy:

 ::

     outrigger psi

-| It should be noted that ALL of these commands should be performed in
+It should be noted that ALL of these commands should be performed in the same directory, so no moving.
-the same
-| directory, so no moving.

 Quick start summary
 ~~~~~~~~~~~~~~~~~~~

+Here is a summary the commands in the order you would use them for
+outrigger!

 ::

     cd ~/projects/tasic2016/analysis/tasic2016_v1